Halvosaurus34/Day-Planner/README.md

 # Day-Planner

 # Description
-We were asked to create a coding quiz website that includes a home page, a five question quiz, local storage of score and user, and a highscore page.
-The timer shows in the top right when taking the quiz, 10 seconds is taken off time for every wrong answer.
-Multiple users will be stored in the highscore page along with the option to clear highscores.
+We were asked to create a day planner website that includes the date and time, hour slots between 9am and 5pm.
+You can write in the text boxes and press the save button to save to local storage.
+The colors will change depending on what time it is. grey = in the past, green = present, light salmon = future.
 ## Issues
-The primary issue for this project was trying to get the javascript to work with multiple html pages.
-Another challenge was getting the score and user to store as a local storage element.
+The primary issue for this project was trying to check if the time was greater than, equal to or less than each of the time slots.
 ## Collaborators
 With instruction from Fil and Daniel.
 ___